funny/link/README.md

 But it didn't limit the encode or decode format of the request and response.

 Also this library provide session management and broadcast features to make your life easy.

-!!!
-THIS PROJECT IS STILL IN EARLY STAGE !!!

-!!!
-API MAY RADICALLY CHANGE IN THE NEAR FUTURE !!!

 How to install
 ==============